What are the 12 houses in astrology?

-“When you start to make those correlations, it gives the signs more flavor and helps you understand the activities that go on in a given house.” —Celeste Brooks, astrologer
+Even so, understanding the connection between the houses and their corresponding parallels with their planetary rulers and signs can offer more information about the meaning of the houses and in turn, each of the 12 zodiac signs.
+“When you start to make these correlations, it gives the signs more flavors and helps you understand the activities that go on in a given house,” says astrologer Celeste Brooks.

-The second house is all about personal resources, talents, and personal values, says Brooks.
-It deals with themes of security and stability, which is why it corresponds to Earth sign Taurus, which craves both of those things.
-Like Taurus, the second house is ruled by Venus, which is the planet of love, relationships, and finances.
+The second house is all about personal resources, talents, and values, says Brooks.
+It also deals with themes of security and stability—and fittingly, the second house corresponds to Taurus, which has come to embody both of these things, and Venus, which is not only the planet of love and relationships, but also finances.

 Want to know more about how the moon might affect you?
 Check out this video on moon phases:

 The fifth house is about creative energy and pleasure in its many forms, like self-expression or simply having fun, says Brooks.
 If there’s one sign that exhibits these qualities, it is Leo, the zodiac’s celestial lion, which along with its planetary ruler, the sun (which Brooks calls “the source of all creativity”), is associated with the fifth house.

 The sixth house in astrology concerns matters of physical health and habits, and according to Brooks, “it’s also about service, duty, and responsibility, so it has to do with the quality of work you do.”
 As such, this house is associated with Virgo and its ruling planet Mercury, which lends the sign its analytical and highly observant energy.

 Natural rulers: Libra and Venus